tomshackell/wind-power/README.md

 - `Backup required 2x overbuild (GW)` - with a 2x overbuild how much backup capacity is required to ensure the demand is always met.

 Analysis:
-- With no storage you must either overbuild by a factor of 11.04, or provide 27.25 GW of backup.
-If you overbuild by a factor of 2 then 24.53 GW of backup capacity would need to be available.
+- With no storage you must either overbuild by a factor of 11.04, or provide 1091.31 GW of backup.
+If you overbuild by a factor of 2 then 982.63 GW of backup capacity would need to be available.
   - Note that 11.04 agrees with the moving average analysis that the 1h moving average has a minimum of 9.06% of the average value (1.0/0.0906 = 11.04).
-- With 10 GWh of storage (NOTE: [all the storage batteries in the world in 2018 amounted to 8 GWh](https://www.worldenergy.org/assets/downloads/ESM_Final_Report_05-Nov-2019.pdf)) you must overbuild by a factor of 9.01 or alternatively provide 27.25 GW of backup.
+- With 100 GWh of storage (NOTE: [all the storage batteries in the world in 2018 amounted to 8 GWh](https://www.worldenergy.org/assets/downloads/ESM_Final_Report_05-Nov-2019.pdf)) you must overbuild by a factor of 10.34 or alternatively provide 1091.31 GW of backup.
-- With 500 GWh of storage (NOTE: this is [more storage than all the pumped storage in Europe](https://www.dnv.com/news/estorage-study-shows-huge-potential-capacity-of-exploitable-pumped-hydro-energy-storage-sites-in-europe-63675)) you would need to overbuild by a factor of 2.88.
+- With 500 GWh of storage (NOTE: this is [more storage than all the pumped storage in Europe](https://www.dnv.com/news/estorage-study-shows-huge-potential-capacity-of-exploitable-pumped-hydro-energy-storage-sites-in-europe-63675)) you would need to overbuild by a factor of 8.74.
-- With 10,000 GWh of storage (NOTE: this is [more storage than all the pumped storage in the world](https://www.hydropower.org/factsheets/pumped-storage)) you would need to overbuild by a factor of 1.40.
+- With 10,000 GWh of storage (NOTE: this is [more storage than all the pumped storage in the world](https://www.hydropower.org/factsheets/pumped-storage)) you would need to overbuild by a factor of 3.26.
-- With 150,000 GWh of storage no overbuild or backup capacity is required to provide the reliable 29.96 GW.
+- With 4,761,097.8 GWh of storage no overbuild or backup capacity is required to provide the reliable 1200 GW.

-This is to produce 29.96GW of reliable power.
-For comparison Europe's total electricity need is roughly 10x this figure (around 300GW) and it's total energy need is roughly 40 times this figure.
-The amount of storage required to produce 40x the amount of power would be 40x as much according to this simulation.

 ## Conclusions